Statheads Gameplay: Acquiring Free Agents

 Claims made during the pre-season use the current season's draft order to determine ownership.
 A team can only have one open claim at a time during the pre-season.
 In case of a tie (identical win-loss records), the player is awarded to the team with the earliest claim.

-Claimed players who are not assigned to the roster will remain on a team's Acquired Players list for seven days before being dropped automatically.
+Claimed players who are not assigned to the roster will remain on a team's Active Players list for seven days before being dropped automatically.
 These players impact a team's ability to make new claims (they count in the total of players on your team, and no team may have more than 25 players on their roster, excluding the RL).
-If a team is prevented from making a new claim due to an unwanted player on their Acquired List, they must either roster the player as required or wait the remaining time for the player to be dropped by the system.
+If a team is prevented from making a new claim due to an unwanted player on their Active List, they must either roster the player as required or wait the remaining time for the player to be dropped by the system.

 Free Agent Pitchers